drgona/drgona.github.io/_projects/3_project.md

 ## Acknowledgements
-This project is supported through the U.S. Department of Energy (DOE), through the Office of Advanced Scientific Computing Research's “Data-Driven Decision Control for Complex Systems (DnC2S)” project.
+This project was supported through the U.S. Department of Energy (DOE), through the Office of Advanced Scientific Computing Research's “Data-Driven Decision Control for Complex Systems (DnC2S)” project.
 PNNL is a multi-program national laboratory operated for the U.S. DOE